giftnuss/foodsharing/README.md

 If you're [using OSX](https://docs.docker.com/engine/installation/mac/) you'll have a better experience with Docker for Mac rather than Docker Toolbox (files won't update properly if using Toolbox).
+There is no _official_ support for running under Windows at this time, but if you'd like to help out getting that to work, please do!

 ```
 git clone git@gitlab.com:foodsharing-dev/foodsharing.git foodsharing